Which are the best Oral-B electric toothbrush models? (Updated December 2019)

 Of course, in an era of lowest-possible-cost manufacturing and non-replaceable batteries, it’s not prudent to buy “more toothbrush” (features, functions, accessories) than you really need because you never know what the future holds in regard to toothbrush life.

 Between any two adjacent models in the Oral-B lineup, it’s doubtful that anyone would notice much of a difference between them.
 But at about twice the cost, it’s not so hard to imagine that you would between say the Pro 1500 and 6000.

 Possibly this point is reflected in the online review ratings we see on a major retailer’s website.
 The Pro 6000 seems to have accumulated substantially fewer 1-star reviews than the Pro 1500.
 (FYI: We discuss the issue of electric toothbrush brand reliability on this page.)

 - Possibly the Pro 1500 end of our list makes the better choice in situations where a person has a very strict budget, or wants to test out owning an electric toothbrush at the least expense possible.

 - The Pro 6000 end probably makes the better choice for those who are now replacing their previous, comparatively higher-end, Oral-B with a more value-oriented brush.

 Need more information?

-Just in case you overlooked it, we have a overview of all current Oral-B models and their features on this page.
+Just in case you haven’t followed a link to it yet, we have an overview of all current Oral-B models and their features on this page.

-Just so there’s no question about what you’re getting, double check what we’ve said on our pages versus what features are listed on the packaging of the brush you plan to buy.
+Just so there’s no question about what you’re getting, do us a favor and double-check what we’ve stated on our pages versus what features are listed on the packaging of the brush you plan to buy.
 That way there won’t be any question that you’re getting everything you expect.